 5 Things Well-Rested People Keep Out Of Their Bedrooms

 Who among us can get a good night’s sleep when they’re deeply congested?
-You might think it’s just seasonal allergies, but another common culprit of chronic sinus headaches is dust mites.
-These #1 indoor allergens burrow themselves in soft and warm places, like your bedroom rug.
+You might think it’s just seasonal allergies, but common household non-living allergens could be a culprit.
 Keeping your floor space free of allergens doesn’t have to mean going rug-less.
-Instead, opt for a hypoallergenic rug that resists dust mites and bacteria while adding style to your sleep space.
+Instead, opt for a hypoallergenic rug that resists common non-living allergens while adding style to your sleep space.

 Mismatched Color Schemes